raspberrypi/style-guide/README.md

 *   nickel-metal hydride – see *Ni-MH*
 *   no-no
 *   No. 1 – see *number one*
-*   NOOBS - New Out Of the Box Software, used to easily install an operating system on the Pi.
+*   NOOBS - New Out Of Box Software, used to easily install an operating system on the Pi.
 *   number one – no hyphen as adjective. *Bagpipes are my number one hate*.
 Abbreviate as *No. 1* if space is tight.
 *   NYC – New York City.
 Use only if space is tight.